CMDA/InternetStandaarden/werkgroep5/presentation.md

     text-align: justify;
 }
 ```

-<p style="font-family: Menlo, monotype; color: rgb(33,33,33); text-align: justify;">A) The unicorn is a legendary animal that has been described since antiquity as a beast with a large, pointed, spiraling horn projecting from its forehead.</p>
+<p style="font-family: Arial, sans-serif; color: rgb(90,90,90); text-align: left;">A) The unicorn is a legendary animal that has been described since antiquity as a beast with a large, pointed, spiraling horn projecting from its forehead.</p>

-<p style="font-family: Arial, sans-serif; color: rgb(90,90,90); text-align: left;">B) The unicorn is a legendary animal that has been described since antiquity as a beast with a large, pointed, spiraling horn projecting from its forehead.</p>
+<p style="font-family: Menlo, monotype; color: rgb(33,33,33); text-align: justify;">B) The unicorn is a legendary animal that has been described since antiquity as a beast with a large, pointed, spiraling horn projecting from its forehead.</p>

 <p style="font-family: Garamons, serif; color: rgb(120,120,120); text-align: right;">C) The unicorn is a legendary animal that has been described since antiquity as a beast with a large, pointed, spiraling horn projecting from its forehead.</p>
 !

 # Instant Quiz 3
 ```
+strong {
+    font-weight: normal;
+    background: rgba(100,0,100,.2);
+}
 ```
+<p>A) The unicorn is a legendary animal that has been described since antiquity as <strong style="font-weight: bold;background: rgba(0,100,0,.2);">a beast with a large, pointed, spiraling horn</strong> projecting from its forehead.</p>

+<p>B) The unicorn is a legendary animal that has been described since antiquity as <strong style="font-weight: normal;background: rgba(100,0,100,.2);">a beast with a large, pointed, spiraling horn</strong> projecting from its forehead.</p>

+<p>C) The unicorn is a legendary animal that has been described since antiquity as <strong style="font-weight: normal;background: rgba(100,0,0,.2);">a beast with a large, pointed, spiraling horn</strong> projecting from its forehead.</p>

+<p>D) The unicorn is a legendary animal that has been described since antiquity as <strong style="font-weight: normal; font-style:italic;background: rgba(100,100,0,.2);">a beast with a large, pointed, spiraling horn</strong> projecting from its forehead.</p>

 !